ethandengg/SDGE_EV_EDA/README.md

 The zip code shapefile needed to plot on maps can be found here: https://www2.census.gov/geo/tiger/TIGER2024/ZCTA520/

 All the packages and dependencies to run the notebooks locally are found in the "environment.yml" file

+## Instructions on how to run the code:
+Install all dependencies found in the environment.yml file and run etl.ipynb to get the csv data.
+With that data, you can then run all the code in AFDC_EDA.ipynb and DMV_EDA.ipynb to see the EDA done with the data.